 Page 3 of 4 – Moving to have clean glasses? lol

 I remember nothing about this band, although I do remember going to the Waters Club a few times.
-Enticier juice?
+Enticier juice lol?
+Update: Per H’Air Apparent in the comments below, this band featured Pat Guyton (now a well-known fine arts painter) and Marco Forcone before they joined Leatherwolf, which became Hail Mary.

 The FM Station was in North Hollywood (where I lived) – we had some good times and saw some good bands there.
 It was torn down a few years ago.
 About this band from my long-time pal Brett Miller: “Friendzy featured Laurie Rox (my friend from Seattle), her husband Joey from Roswell NM on guitar (left), Greg from Rhode Island (center) drums, me (right) on bass.
 Headlined a few shows before imploding.
 Fun band.
 Ozzy Osborne was at this show and came to our North Hollywood band house after-party (with his bassist Mike Inez, now with Alice In Chains) and held court in Joey’s master bedroom where we granted audience to many friends to go in a talk to him one-on-one.
 I asked Ozzy if “Earth” was really Black Sabbath’s first name, and he said “No, it was the Polka Dot Blues Band” (truth).
 It was my last hurrah grabbing for the brass ring before I quit music and left for Computer Graphics vocational college.
 I’m never sorry I left Seattle to go for my dream.
 I got to play all the big famous clubs, Troubadour, Roxy, Whisky a Go Go.
 I was at Riki Rachtman’s Cathouse on opening night and every Wednesday after that.
 I made great friends from around the country, guys and girls, all of us feeling like we were living the dream.
 We were, and no matter how people might make fun of the hair band era, it was glorious.
 A year later Nirvana would happen.
 [Big thanks to my BFF Sandra Hebert who found this poster, and was there with all of us, an 80’s version of “Friends.”)”
 Good times, good times ;o).

 I remember we saw Kix hanging at the Rainbow that week.
-Tami tells me she clearly remember Steve Whiteman was wearing red high top Converse in a sea of leather boots, and that I followed him around all night lol.
-Interesting story on KNAC and Sirius-XM’s Hair Nation radio DJ Tawn Mastrey at the link.
+Tami tells me she clearly remembers Steve Whiteman was wearing red high top Converse in a sea of leather boots, and that I followed him around all night lol.
+Interesting story on KNAC and Sirius-XM’s Hair Nation radio DJ Tawn Mastrey at the links.
 I came up blank looking for a band called Joker.

 I remember we would drive all over to see Great White – my friend had a thing for Loren Black.
 This looks like it was taken from a magazine ad (likely BAM).
 The Country Club in Reseda had some great shows back in the day.